cheikhodjigo/FoodSharing/README.md

 # FoodSharing

 ## Description
-Web application that allow people to buy and sell homemade food.
+Web application that allow people to buy and sell food.

 ## Technologies